 4. Listen to your body

 If you feel pain or dizzy when you are riding a bike or doing some yoga, stop immediately.
-Sport is not supposed to hurt.
+Sport after 50 is not supposed to hurt.
 It’s best to call your doctor to check if there is anything wrong.
 Pay more particular attention to any pain or pressure in your chest, or if you experience cold sweats or shortness of breath.